 Emergency Rental Assistance Program Funding Update 12.19.22.
 Click to read more.

 The NH Emergency Rental Assistance Program provides financial assistance for New Hampshire renters who cannot pay their rent and utilities during the pandemic.
-The program works with tenants and landlords, and is expected to be available through at least 2022.
-The state’s five Community Action Partnership agencies accept and process applications for assistance.
-Apply at CAPNH.org.
+The program works with tenants and landlords.
+The state’s five Community Action Partnership agencies accept and process applications for assistance ( CAPNH.org).

-Since it launched in March 2021, NHERAP has expended $160 million to help more than 9,000 New Hampshire households remain in their homes by making payments to property owners and utility companies.
+Since it launched in March 2021, NHERAP has expended over $296 million to help more than 27,000 New Hampshire households remain in their homes by making payments to property owners and utility companies.

 As of October 1, 2021, eligibility guidelines for the NH Emergency Rental Assistance Program state:

 - Households may qualify for assistance for past-due and future rent and utility payments for a period not to exceed 18 months (when necessary to ensure housing stability and subject to funding availability).

 - At least one person in the household must have qualified for unemployment benefits, had their income reduced, had significant costs, or had other financial hardship during the pandemic.
 Certain income requirements must be met.

 - Past-due rent including reasonable late and legal fees.

 - Three months of future rent payments if needed for housing stability.